zeinaji/weather-app/README.md

 ## Packages used

-These included: PropTypes, axios, react-icons-weather, moment and react-modal.
+These included: prop-types, axios, react-icons-weather, moment and react-modal.